vedph/cod-layout-view/README.md

     - `col-N-right-e` (`cre`) or `col-n-right-w` (`crw`) (optional).
   - `mr`: margin-right.

 Empty areas are marked with an asterisk `*` suffix.
+Tokens inside square brackets represent written areas; other tokens are empty areas.

 The diagram below shows the formula's structure using an example (portions marked with `-` and `+` are reciprocally exclusive; `!`=required, `?`=optional):